 If you do not use not use the S3 Direct Upload option, then we recommend that you create periodic backups of the Tetra Agent database, which is typically stored in the installation folder under C:\TetraScience<agent>\Bin\Database.
 In the event of a failure (for example, if the host server drive is lost), this would enable the data extraction to continue from where it left off without having to re-upload all of the data.

-Before you set up a Tetra UNICORN Agent from GDC or CDC, you must enter:
+Before you set up a Tetra UNICORN Agent from your Agent, you must enter:

 - (Required) An Agent ID.
 The Agent ID (a UUID) is used to connect the Tetra Data Platform (TDP).
-You can retrieve Agent ID from the TDP when you set set up GDC or CDC.
+You can retrieve Agent ID from the TDP when you set set up the Agent.

-- A full connection URL from GDC or CDC (as shown in these URL examples):
+- A full connection URL from the Agent (as shown in these URL examples):